Prajwalmuthaye/Working-with-Cloud-Storage-Solutions/README.md

 This project demonstrates hands-on experience with different cloud storage services provided by Amazon Web Services (AWS).
 The objective was to understand the working, characteristics, and use cases of:

-:Object Storage
+1. Object Storage
-:Block Storage
+2. Block Storage
-:File Storage
+3. File Storage

 The services explored include:

-:Amazon S3
+1. Amazon S3
-:Amazon Elastic Block Store
+2. Amazon Elastic Block Store
-:Amazon Elastic File System
+3. Amazon Elastic File System

 # Amazon EC2